ipodao/alldoc/Node/api/http.md

     req.write('data\n');
     req.end();

-Note that in the example `req.end()` was called.
-With `http.request()` one must always call `req.end()` to signify that you're done with the request - even if there is no data being written to the request body.
+必须最后调用`req.end()`，即使请求体是空的。

 If any error is encountered during the request (be that with DNS resolution, TCP level errors, or actual HTTP parse errors) an `'error'` event is emitted on the returned request object.

 There are a few special headers that should be noted.

 * Sending a 'Connection: keep-alive' will notify Node that the connection to the server should be persisted until the next request.
 * Sending a 'Content-length' header will disable the default chunked encoding.
 * Sending an 'Expect' header will immediately send the request headers.
 Usually, when sending 'Expect: 100-continue', you should both set a timeout and listen for the `continue` event.
 See RFC2616 Section 8.2.3 for more information.
 * Sending an Authorization header will override using the `auth` option to compute basic authentication.

 ## http.get(options, [callback])